 2014 – 25,000 (estimated)

-For comparison: Canada has about 18,250 photographers and a population of 36 million.
+For comparison, Canada has about 18,250 professional photographers and a population of 36 million.
 France’s population is about 67 million.

-The big increase of photographers, starting around 2005, also happened in the USA and probably also in Canada and other countries, too.
+The big increase of photographers, starting around 2005, also happened in the USA, Canada and probably other countries, too.
 Not by coincidence, 2004 to 2005 marked the launch of cheap digital SLR cameras, the Nikon D70 and Canon 10D.

-In France from 1995 to 2010, the number of people calling themselves a “professional photographer” increased by 37%.
-In the same period, all other creative occupations combined increased by only 16%.
+The number of people in France calling themselves a “professional photographer” increased by 37% between 1995 and 2010.
+In the same period, all other creative occupations *combined* increased by 16%.

-• Total net earned income in 2013 from all sources, whether photographic or not (shown in Canadian dollars):
+— Total net earned income in 2013 from all sources, whether photographic or not (in Canadian dollars):

 43% = under $20,000